 The drone stopped firing at us.
 The operator must have realised it couldn’t pierce the bulletproof material.
 It accelerated forward, circled to our right, and started firing towards the wheels.
 Although these were run-flat tyres made from heavy-duty rubber, unlike the rest of the car’s exterior, they were vulnerable to constant bombardment from machine gunfire.

 Training my eyes on the road ahead, I swerved to avoid a collision.
 The drone maintained its aim, pelting the right-hand front wheel.
-It wouldn’t be long before the material obliterated, causing the wheel to burst and a possible loss of steering.
+It wouldn’t be long before the material was obliterated, causing the wheel to burst and potentially leading to a loss of steering.

 We met traffic.
 I took the pressure off the throttle, manoeuvring the car through like water passing stones in a stream.
 All the while, the drone had continued its pursuit, edging nearer.